-Think improv is all about being funny and clever?
-Think again!
-Develop essential skills, improve your professional and personal relationships, and have fun in a custom-built, outside-the-box program.
-My unique improvisation keynotes, retreats, and workshops are ideal for teams and individuals who want to increase their effectiveness in work and in life.
+Develop essential skills and build relationships in a custom-built, outside-the-box program.
+My unique keynotes, retreats, and workshops are ideal for teams and individuals who want to increase effectiveness in work and in life with tools and concepts you can implement immediately.

 “I recommend Carrie as a facilitator for any company looking for a fun, creative way to bring even more life into leadership trainings.” —Jeanne Lyons, Google